 - Nationwide: If you apply for a mortgage with Nationwide, you can currently expect to wait around 23 days for a decision.

 We get it: you want to get your mortgage approved as quickly as possible.
 Who wouldn’t when they’ve got a gorgeous new home they’re desperate to move into?!

 If you’re looking to speed the process up, the best thing you can do is get an independent mortgage broker involved (there’s a reason we frequently refer to them as ‘lifesavers!’).
 A mortgage broker will know exactly which lenders are most likely to approve your application and will be able to get you the best deals.
 So, you won’t have to waste time shopping around.

 Plus, they’ll know exactly what each lender will need as part of the application process and will be able to get the whole application sorted for you much quicker.
 After all, this is what they do for a living!
 Here's what to lookout for in a mortgage broker.

 Ready to get a mortgage?

 Okay, so it can take a while to get a mortgage application approved.
 But once you’re popping open the prosecco and unpacking those boxes, it’ll be so worth the wait!

 If you’re ready to kick off the process, why not get in touch with a mortgage broker straight away?
+Use our free find a mortgage advisor service to find the right one for you.
 They’ll be able to guide you through the whole house buying process, so that you’re picking up those brand new keys before you know it.
 Enjoy!